-Myth #1: Design is the Appearance of the Site
+Myth #1: Web Design is the Appearance of the Site

-For some reason, most people perceive web design as just the creation of a beautiful appearance for a site.
-But the design of the site is, above all, its functionality with correct and well thought-out structure and architecture.
+For some reason, most people perceive web design as just the creation of a beautiful appearance for a website.
+But the design of the site is, above all, its functionality with correct and well-thought-out structure and architecture.

 The purposes of the design – to work effectively, solve problems and interact with the user.